 - Approved to participate in the US Department of Education's federal student aid programs.
-For a listing of those programs please refer to the Financial Aid section of this catalog. - Approved to participate in the California Student Aid Commission's State Grant program (Cal-Grant). - Certified with the Student and Exchange Visitor Program (SEVP) to issue the Form I-20 to nonimmigrant students seeking admissions under an F-1 Student Visa. - A participating institution in the Department of Defense (DOD) Voluntary Education Partnership Memorandum of Understanding (MOU) program. - Approved for the training of veterans by the California State Approving Agency for Veteran's Education (CSAAVE) for the following educational programs.
-For benefit eligibility information, call 1-888-GIBILL1. - Bachelor of Business Administration - Bachelor of Science in Computer Science - Bachelor of Arts in Digital Art and Animation - Bachelor of Science in Digital Audio Technology - Bachelor of Arts in Game Art - Bachelor of Science in Game Engineering - Certificate in Computing - Graduate Certificate in Project Management - Master of Arts in Entrepreneurship and Innovation - Master of Science in Management and Leadership in Creative Technologies
+For a listing of those programs please refer to the Financial Aid section of this catalog. - Approved to participate in the California Student Aid Commission's State Grant program (Cal-Grant). - Certified with the Student and Exchange Visitor Program (SEVP) to issue the Form I-20 to nonimmigrant students seeking admissions under an F-1 Student Visa. - A participating institution in the Department of Defense (DOD) Voluntary Education Partnership Memorandum of Understanding (MOU) program. - Approved for the training of veterans by the California State Approving Agency for Veteran's Education (CSAAVE.
+For benefit eligibility information, call 1-888-GIBILL1.

-EDUCATIONAL PROGRAMS
+EDUCATIONAL PROGRAMS OFFERED